Anuradha Paudwal: As a bhajan singer

+Re-entry in Bollywood

+In 1997 Gulshan Kumar got murdered and after that Anuradha Paudwal again started to sing songs for other music labels.
+She again started working with Tips Industries, Venus Records & Tapes, and others.
+She got some of the best songs and became popular again, but at that time Alka Yagnik was dominating the Industry and Anuradha Paudwal did not receive much success which she achieved earlier.
+She continued to sing till 2006 and after that she quit Bollywood.

 Work with other singers

 She started her music journey from 1973.
 She has worked with Kishore Kumar, Mohammed Rafi, S.P.
 Balasubrahmanyam, Yesudas, Manna Dey, Mohammed Aziz, Kumar Sanu, Udit Narayan, Sonu Nigam, Mukesh, Pankaj Udhas, Manhar Udhas, Suresh Wadkar, Nitin Mukesh, Abhijeet Bhattacharya and many other male singers.

-She has worked with Kavita Krishnamurti, Alka Yagnik, Asha Bhosle and many other female singers.
+She has worked with Kavita Krishnamurti, Alka Yagnik, Sadhana Sargam, Asha Bhosle and many other female singers.

-In early 1990s, she gave one after one hit movies like Aashiqui, Dil Hai Ke Manta Nahin, Sadak, Dil, Beta, and Saajan.
-She established herself as a leading singer in music industry.

-Her singing talent was recognised by the audience for the first time for the Marathi film, Yashoda, released in the same year.
-She received fame after her song Tu mera janu hai in film Hero.
-She was one of the most famous playback singers in 90s.
-She has sung for about four decades through the soundtrack of movie songs, lyrics and hymns.
-Anuradha Poudwal uses the money earned from the songs to help the families of soldiers who died in the war, to provide electricity to poor families and to solve the problem of malnutrition.
+After working with almost all notable singers and musicians and establishing herself as an established singer she completely quitted the Bollywood in 2006.
+She sang her last song 'Palkein uthake Dekhiye' in film Jaane Hoga Kya.

 Legacy

-Paudwal has recorded 23 songs with the music composer Nadeem–Shravan.
+Paudwal recorded 23 songs with the music composer Nadeem–Shravan.
 These songs were used in 3 films – Aashiqui, Dil Hai Ke Manta Nahin and Sadak.
 All three films were blockbusters, and for the songs, Anuradha Paudwal won two Filmfare Awards.
 Aashiqui is the third most selling album ever in Indian Music Industry.
 Dil Hai Ke Manta Nahin was 5th most selling soundtrack of 1991.
 Sadak was the third most selling album of 1991.
 These songs were released under the label T-Series.

 Her chhath geet are extremely popular and has crossed 47 million views on YouTube.
 Her gayatri matra is immensely popular and crossed 220 million views on YouTube.
 Her Shiv Amritwani has become highly popular and has crossed 250 million views collectively on YouTube.
 Hanuman Amritwani recorded by her has crossed 450 million views on YouTube.
 Shiv Bhajans and Durga bhajans sung by her are immensely popular in India.

 She has sung thousands of songs in several languages.
-She has won four Filmfare Awards out of eleven nominations.
+She has won four Filmfare Awards out of twelve nominations.

+Her rendition of "ouch" in the song Dhak Dhak Karne Laga from the movie Beta is still highly praised.

-Television and albums Appearance
+Television and albums appearance

 Paudwal is one among the most popular singers in India.
 She has appeared in The Kapil Sharma Show as a guest along with Udit Narayan and Kumar Sanu.
 She has also appeared in popular singing show Indian Idol as a special guest where she share some of the memories of her career.
 Apart from this, She has also appeared in Sa Re Ga Ma Pa singing reality show.
 She has also appeared in Superstar Singer Season 2 singing reality show.